Wall Street Analyst Downgrade Unilever PLC [UL]. What else is Wall St. saying

-Unilever PLC [NYSE: UL] closed the trading session at $50.12 on 06/01/23.
-The day’s price range saw the stock hit a low of $50.05, while the highest price level was $50.435.
+Unilever PLC [NYSE: UL] loss -0.72% or -0.36 points to close at $49.93 with a heavy trading volume of 2579432 shares.
 The company report on May 9, 2023 at 7:30 AM that Yellow Wood Partners Completes Acquisition of Suave North American Beauty and Personal Care Brands from Unilever.

 Newly formed stand-alone platform Suave Brands Company is led by CEO Daniel Alter, experienced consumer goods executive with Unilever.